Start at Ellsworth, graduate in Germany! (Das ist gut!)

 - Both ECC and BA Sachsen are fully accredited and their credits and degree programs are recognized internationally.

-- Additional information about BA Sachsen is available online at these links:
+- Additional information about BA Sachsen is available online at Information about BA Saxony.

 * If your computer doesn’t automatically give you the option to translate, you can copy/paste information from their web pages to Google Translate if you don’t read German.